 Engee documentation

-Organisation of the file system and its visual representation are two important tasks for convenient work on any project.
-The Engee platform provides its own solution for this purpose - File Browser.
-Git version control integration, easy navigation within the project, file handling and archiving help to organise the file system in Engee.
+The organization of the file system and its visual representation are two important tasks for convenient work on any project.
+For these purposes, the Engee platform provides its own solution, a file browser.
+The integration of the Git version control system, convenient navigation inside the project, working with files and archiving them helps to efficiently organize the file system in Engee.

-The File Browser file browser 7 is a tool for working with the file system in the Engee environment:
+File Browser file browser 7 — it is a tool for working with the file system in the Engee environment:

 file browser 1 en